-Col d’Èze (507m) is a small climb between Nice and Monaco.
+Col d’Èze (507m) is a small climb between Nice and Monaco on the French Riviera.
 The views along the climb are magnificent, with views of the Mediterranean coastline.

 Starting point : Nice